 King Stefan the First-Crowned (Stefan Prvovenčani) was a great Serbian king and ruler (around 1166-1227).
 He belonged to the famous Serbian ruler Nemanjic dynasty.
 Actually, he was the first crowned king among the Nemanjics in 1221.
 And therefore he is known as Stefan the First-Crowned.

 King Stefan was helping his younger brother Saint Sava (born as Rastko Nemanjić) in establishing the Serbian Church.
 Saint Sava was the founder of Serbian law, writer and diplomat.

-In fact, Saint Sava ordered that the facade of the church should be painted in red color.
-During his life, he spent 14 years in Mount Athos and there he saw some monasteries colored in red.
-It is believed that the church rests on the blood of martyrs, and because of that, the church façade was painted in red color.
+In fact, Saint Sava ordered that the facade of the church should be painted in red colour.
+During his life, he spent 14 years on Mount Athos and there he saw some monasteries coloured red.
+It is believed that the church rests on the blood of martyrs, and because of that, the church façade was painted in red colour.

 It is important to say that the monastery Žiča was the first place of the Autocephalous Serbian Archdiocese since 1219.
 And Saint Sava was its first Archbishop.